ortus-docs/coldbox-docs/Routing/routes_configuration.md

 # Routes Configuration

-## SES Interceptor

-The SES interceptor is the class in ColdBox that provides you with URL Mapping and RESTful support.
-You will have this declared (or need to declare) in your [ConfigurationCFC](http://wiki.coldbox.org/wiki/ConfigurationCFC.cfm):
+The `SES` interceptor is the class in ColdBox that provides you with URL Routing and RESTful support

 ```js